 West Virginia v.
 EPA

-Opponents of the CPP, including states, industry, and the Chamber of Commerce, have challenged the rule in the United States Court of Appeals for the D.C.
+Opponents of the CPP, including states, industry, and the Chamber of Commerce, challenged the rule in the United States Court of Appeals for the D.C.
 Circuit.
-Among other things, they argue that, under their reading of the Clean Air Act (CAA), the EPA’s decision to regulate hazardous pollutants emitted from power plants deprives it of the authority to regulate CO2 emissions from those same power plants.
+Among other things, they argued that, under their reading of the Clean Air Act (CAA), the EPA’s decision to regulate hazardous pollutants emitted from power plants deprived it of the authority to regulate CO2 emissions from those same power plants.
 Republican members of Congress filed a friend-of-the-court brief in support of the rule’s challengers, arguing that the rule usurps Congress’s ability to make policy for the nation.

 April 1, 2016

 CAC files amicus brief on behalf of members of Congress in the U.S. Court of Appeals for the D.C.
 CircuitD.C.
 Circuit Amicus Brief

 Trump orders reexamination of CPP